WorldVistA/VistA/Documentation/README.rst

   * InstallGTM_
   * ImportGTM_

-The last sections are common to both types of systems:
+The last sections are common to both types of systems and utilize the OSEHRA Testing Harness:

   * SetupTestingEnvironment_
   * RunningandUploadingTests_